Political Consultant: New York State's Impeachment Of Gov. Cuomo 'Could Get Very Ugly'

 READ MORE: De Blasio: Cuomo ‘Should Be Charged’ Over Sexual Assault, Harassment Claims In AG Investigation

 The Assembly Judiciary Committee will meet next week to begin the impeachment process.
-A vote to impeach would mean the governor is forced to step down immediately and stand trial before the Senate eventually.
+A vote to impeach would mean the governor is forced to step down immediately and stand trial before the Senate eventually, CBS2’s Jessica Moore reported.

 “I’m hoping that we really don’t have to go through that because, again, it’s a great deal of time, it’s a great deal of resources.
 I think we all know how this ends.
 So, I think it would be just best for the governor to resign, so that we can just get on with the state’s business,” Senate Majority Leader Andrea Stewart-Cousins said.